MJJoker/Flym/README.md

 Flym News Reader (fork)
 ==================

-the sole porpoise of this fork is to feed my curiosity and entertainment
+the sole reason behind this fork is to feed my curiosity and entertainment